Eutropios/WarMAC/docs/source/troubleshooting.rst

    user can perform per second.
 The exact number is not concrete, but it ranges from 3–5 requests per second.

 |  WarMAC typically makes 2 requests to WFM per execution: one to collect data
-   about the item itself, and a second to collect relevant user orders.
+   about the item itself, and a second to collect relevant orders.
 This means that you, the end-user, can run WarMAC twice per second.

 ======================================
  I'm still rate-limited after waiting